marstalk/cookbook/english/english_words.md

 obtain through treaties(通过条约获得)
 by purchase
-some were annexed.吞并， by force. the glacier is melting because of the global warming. > open new trade rout > reduce duration and cost of sea shipping.
+some were annexed.吞并， by force. the glacier is melting because of the global warming. > open new trade rout > reduce duration and cost of sea shipping. -> the Arctic
 NATO countries(北大西洋公约) and Russia is increasing the millitary presence in Artic cycle. oil reseve is rich containing 15% of total of the world. as well as deposite of gas. all countries unit the stable future of become a bone of **contention**?